Pedro Virgil: Career

-He is renowned for depicting nude and semi-nude photos of Australian sportsmen, most notably in a series of calendars including: League of Their Own, Naked Rugby League, Naked for a Cause and the very widely successful global campaign Gods of Football, the proceeds of which help support breast cancer sufferers, through Pedro's ongoing alignment with The McGrath Foundation.
+He is renowned for depicting nude and semi-nude photos of Australian sportsmen, most notably in a series of calendars including: League of Their Own, Naked Rugby League, Naked for a Cause and the global campaign Gods of Football, the proceeds of which help support breast cancer sufferers, through Pedro's ongoing alignment with The McGrath Foundation.

 He has published a hardcover book Gods of Sport.
 It is an artistic photo book dedicated to Australian rugby and Australian rules football players, and includes hundreds of images taken from behind-the-scenes of the shooting of the recent Naked for a Cause: Australian Footballers 2009 calendar.
 He followed that with the Gods of Football.

 He has also shot the famous bodybuilder, Aziz Shavershian (Zyzz), the photos which went viral all over the social media.

 In May 2010, he signed a contract joining A.E.
 Entertainment Public Relations as one of their photographers.

-Pedro is also a very active member and international ambassador of the RSPCA and works closely with the organisation worldwide to protect and fight for animal rights.
+Pedro is an international ambassador of the RSPCA and works to protect and fight for animal rights.